chrisheanan/bitbucket-pipeline-image/README.md

 ## How do I get set up?

-*   docker pull cheanan/dockerpipeline
++ docker pull cheanan/dockerpipeline:latest
-*   docker run -it cheanan/dockerpipeline bash
++ docker run -it cheanan/dockerpipeline bash

 ## How do I build it from the `Dockerfile`?

-*   `cd <Dockerfile-directory>`
++ `cd <Dockerfile-directory>`
-*   docker build -t cheanan/dockerpipeline:latest .
++ docker build -t cheanan/dockerpipeline:latest .

 Note the . is very important

-## List Docker CLI commands

-docker
-docker container --help

 ## Display Docker version and info

 docker --version
 docker version
 docker info

-## Excecute Docker image

-docker run hello-world

 ## List Docker images